pdellis85/PoliStock/README.md

 ### Project Proposal and Outline

-Our project is to observe the corrlation between the stock market and political elections over the pass 20 years.
-We'll examine relationships between x nuumber of sectors and try to predict what the market will look like for after upcomping elections.
+Our project is to observe the corrlation between tpolitical elections outcomes and the stock market over the pass 20 years.
+We'll examine how one parties win affects 3 market sectors as well as provided our prediction of what the market will look like after the upcomping midterm election.

 ### Questions
 Here are the questions we are look to answer for this project: